 You CAN get away with not speaking Spanish, especially if you live in a resort area.
 But your quality of life will suffer if you can’t chat with a neighbour or discuss the Barca game in a local bar.
 And it will cost you more to pay someone to help you every time you need to do something “official.”

 You can pick up Spanish as you go along

 Nope, you won’t.
-Learning a new language needs time and application, and almost always lessons.
+Learning a new language needs time and application, and almost always, lessons.
 And even then, if you’re not using it, you won’t remember it, so start watching Spanish TV and reading Spanish newspapers and websites.

 Talking of TV – you can get all the UK channels here easily

 Not any more!
 Once upon a time you could get a huge dish and get all the channels you wanted from UK, Ireland or Germany.
 Then they moved the satellite, and they all disappeared.
-So everyone scratches around with various internet boxes and tries to watch TV online, which is fine if you have great internet, but most of us don’t.
+So everyone scratches around with various internet boxes and tries to watch TV online, which is fine if you have great internet, but many don’t.
 There is a huge upside – by not watching TV for several hours a day, you’ll have much more time to do interesting and worthwhile things!

 These days you can get anything you need here

 It’s not like the “Frontier town” it once was, but it’s still hard to get some things.
 Just try buying spare parts for an Audi Cabriolet here, then weep when you see them on Ebay “back home” for a quarter of the price and readily available with next day delivery.

 With a population of just 162,000 and visitors every year totalling three million, tourism affects EVERYTHING and EVERYBODY on the island.
 Even if your income is not dependent in any way on tourism, your friend’s will be.
 And that means every one of us living here has a responsibility to promote the island and support our tourist visitors as much as we can.